OWASP/www-project-secure-headers/tab_misc.md

 Source [Mozilla MDN](https://developer.mozilla.org/en-US/docs/Glossary/Fetch_metadata_request_header).

+These headers can be leveraged to add protection measures against [XS-Leaks](https://xsleaks.dev/docs/defenses/opt-in/fetch-metadata/) attacks.

 #### Sec-Fetch-Dest

 The `Sec-Fetch-Dest` fetch metadata request header indicates the request's destination.
 That is the initiator of the original fetch request, which is where (and how) the fetched data will be used.